Types of Lobster

 This species is a popular choice for char grilling and serving with a seafood sauce.
 This lobster is often canned and exported from South Africa and can be used in paellas and other seafood dishes.

-The fishing season for Cape rock lobster is short, usually lasting only a few weeks from November to December.
-The price of this lobster is about $22 per pound.
+The fishing season for Cape Rock lobster is short, usually lasting only a few weeks from November to December.

 European Spiny Lobster

 European spiny lobster is native to the waters off the coast of England, Scotland, Ireland, and Wales.
-These orange and yellow lobsters have been overfished, causing a scarcity of the popular delicacy and pushing up the price to around $40 per pound.
+These orange and yellow lobsters have been overfished, causing a scarcity of the famous delicacy.

 European spiny lobster has tender meat that’s delicious when cooked in a skillet with shallots, herbs, spices, and a creamy seafood sauce.